LOctavio/JavaScript-capstone/README.md

 # Project Name

-> One paragraph statement about the project.
+JavaScript capstone project - An API-based webapp

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+The webapp loads images from the NASA - Astronompy Picture of the Day API.
+Users can add comments or like the image.

 ## Built With

-- Major languages,
-- frameworks,
+- JavaScript, HTML, CSS
-- technologies used
+- Webpack
+- Asynchronous javascript, promises, DOM manipulation

 ## Live Demo